 |The Carillon at Stephen C. Foster Cultural Center State Park, Florida|

-We usually travel US 441 rather than I-75 through Georgia as the roads are mostly great and the traffic is a lot less hectic.
-We usually make better time to Athens, Georgia, via US 441 from north Florida than Interstate 75.
-The highway also takes us near one of our favorite campgrounds, the Stephen C. Foster State Park, near Fargo.
-The park is right in the middle of the Okefenokee Swamp.
-This time, however, we decided to forego kayaking at the Georgia park and head instead just a little further south, and just a little off US 441 on the west side, to stay at the Stephen Foster Cultural Center State Park not far over the state line in Florida.
-Like the Georgia park, it too is located on the Suwannee River.
+This time, however, we decided to forego kayaking at the Georgia park and headed instead just a little further south, and just a little off US 441, on the west side, to stay at the Stephen Foster Cultural Center State Park, not far over the Florida state line.
+Like the Georgia park, it too, is located on the Suwannee River.